gconway012/Hair_Salon_No-Show/README.md

             <li><i>Data Table Options</i>, https://rstudio.github.io/DT/options.html.
 For creating filterable/searchable tables.</li>
             <li><i>Column alignment in DT datatable</i>, zx8754 and G. Cocca's answer, dated Sep 17, 2020 and Mar 2, 2016 at https://stackoverflow.com/questions/35749389/column-alignment-in-dt-datatable.
 For centering columns when using DT::datatable() in R.</li>
             <li>https://shields.io.
 Used for badges.</li>
             <li><i>Is there a way to represent a directory tree in a Github README.md?</i>, joe sepi's answer, dated Aug 13, 2016.
-Use triple backticks to get ASCII tree to render properly in Markdown.
+Use triple backticks to get ASCII tree to render properly in Markdown.</li>
+            <li><i>Update multiple rows in a single column in MySQL?</i>, https://www.tutorialspoint.com/update-multiple-rows-in-a-single-column-in-mysql.
+Referenced to write query to update Staff table with new names.</li>
         </ol>
 </details>

+***

+## Acknowledgements

+* Thanks to [@zschuster](https://github.com/zschuster) for suggesting to use a function to load packages for code modularity.

 ***